 Service learning is integral to the undergraduate student experience, so many of Concordia’s students choose to help at Faubion.
 For example, student nurses can use what they learn in the classroom to provide first aid training for the kids at Faubion.
 Meanwhile, CU student-athletes help monitor recess and become kids’ role models.
 Over 300 Concordia faculty and student volunteers serve as mentors, reading coaches, and tutors at Faubion.

 Many pre-service teachers enrolled in Concordia’s College of Education complete their training at Faubion, working with mentor teachers and a diverse group of students.
 Concordia students’ involvement provides needed support, while promoting a college culture in Faubion School.

-I read that there’s also a healthy food program.
-How did that get started and how does it work?
+How did the healthy food program get started and how does it work?

 How can other schools replicate the 3 to PhD model?

 You have to have community partners come together to form long-term relationships that are in the best interest of children.
 We toured many different schools to see different models and there’s nothing like 3 to PhD, where pre-service teachers are fully embedded in a public PK-8 school with such a diverse population, and with so many different components.

 Replicating our model does not mean you need a new building.
 It’s about providing wraparound services that kids need in order to thrive.
 So many kids are coming to school hungry, dealing with trauma from home and not ready to learn.
 A school can be the heartbeat, the safe haven of the community.
 But every piece must be in place for a child to be successful.

 If other schools are interested, we can put a team together to help develop 3 to PhD in that location.
 We’re developing a toolkit so this model can be replicated—stay tuned!